-Doing the kids’ packed lunches is a task almost as relentless as cooking dinner, and sometimes as thankless—which is why shortcuts and hacks are an essential survival tool.
-We’ve got 20 school lunch ideas to take the sting out of the daily pack panic.
+Packing school lunches is a task almost as relentless as cooking dinner, and sometimes as thankless for even the savviest of foodie moms—which is why shortcuts and hacks are an essential survival tool.
+We’ve got 22 school lunch ideas that’ll take the panic out of the morning pack.
 Keep reading to see them all.

 photo: Clean Eats & Treats

 Whether it’s doubling up a Sunday roast or spending some time getting ahead by cooking up a big chili dish, prepping before the school week gets underway can save you time and trouble.
 Check out these lunch box ideas for big cook-ups.

 Try to get the kids eating from a thermos at least once a week; it’ll give you the option to reheat leftover soups, stews and rice dishes for lunch.

 That genius idea to get kids to eat leftovers won’t be so genius if the food is cold by the time lunch rolls around.
 Instead, pour boiling water into the container and let it sit while you make the rest of the lunch.
 Then, dump the water and fill the Thermos with warmed-up food.

 Prepped ahead portions of pasta, frozen veg, and leftover chicken can be pulled from the freezer on a weekday morning for an instant lunch.
 It’ll be freshly defrosted by midday and keeps everything else cool.

 You’ll only have to focus on the sandwich/main meal/dairy portion in the morning.